foreignsasquatch/raylib-hx/README.md

 [Haxe](https://haxe.org/) bindings for [raylib](https://raylib.com), a simple and easy-to-use library to learn videogame programming.

-> Check out the docs folder for info on how to use
+> Check out the examples folder to see some code!

 Requirements
 -------------